EasternYouka1/calorie-daily-consumption-estimation/README.md

-# calorie daily consumption stimation
+# calorie daily consumption estimation
  a little tool that estimate the daily calorie comsumption based on age weight and level of daily activity